Top menu

 Nuclear regulatory authority

-The Radiation Safety Centre of the State Environmental Service is the single authority in the field of nuclear safety and radiation protection.
-RDC is in charge of supervising the nuclear and radioactive facilities in Latvia, overseeing every phase in each facility, from licensing and operation through to decommissioning.
-Since July 2009, it has been the central department of the independent body of the state administration which is supervised by the Ministry of Environment.
+The Radiation Safety Centre of the State Environmental Service is in charge of supervising the nuclear and radioactive facilities in Latvia, overseeing every phase in each facility, from licensing and operation through to decommissioning.

 Nuclear activities